Autonomous SmartDesk Corner Review

 - Shifting as much assembly labor to the user as possible

 - Using less metal and wood to reduce the weight of the product for shipping.
-Working against them these days, of course, are 25% tariffs, bringing the price gap between what you can get for your money with American-manufactured alternatives closer than ever.
-And that has driven the commodity producers to find even more shortcuts to reduce their costs and remain competitive.
+Working against them these days, of course, are 25-percent tariffs, bringing the price gap between what you can get for your money with American-manufactured alternatives closer than ever.
+That has driven the commodity producers to find even more shortcuts to reduce their costs and remain competitive.

 The first thing you notice about the Autonomous standing L-desk is the sheer number of parts involved in the assembly.
 Autonomous is infamous for making specious marketing claims, and calling this assembly an “easy 15-30 minutes” is one of the most outlandishly false claims they make with this product.
 We counted no less than 84 bolts, screws and washers.
 Most of which install with a provided Allen key.
 You will absolutely want to have a cordless driver with the correctly-sized Allen wrench bit and Philips bit if you’re planning to build this desk.

-Realistically you’re looking at an easy 1.5 to 2 hours of assembly, and that’s assuming you have a friend to help.
-Because of the very thin steel used on the frame components, the process of flipping over the base frame before attaching the desktops is a delicate one that requires at least two people, if not three to avoid breaking anything.
+Realistically, you’re looking at an easy 1.5 to 2 hours of assembly, and that’s assuming you have a friend to help.
+Because of the very thin steel used on the frame components, the process of flipping over the base frame before attaching the desktops is a delicate one that requires at least two people to avoid breaking anything.
 This step is conveniently skipped in their 4-minute video and 4-page assembly manual, all deceptively contrived to make it look like assembling this desk is a cinch.
 The documentation is so short that it’s clearly written for someone who has some experience building standing desks before.
-Trying to save a few sheets of paper on an $800 desk seems anathema to us, but welcome to Autonomous’ cost-elimination culture.
+Trying to save a few sheets of paper on an $1,500 desk seems anathema to us, but welcome to Autonomous’ cost-elimination culture.

 Because of its design, you will need to get into a very low squat or work on your back to get the desktops screwed into the base and the controller attached.
 We recommend wearing goggles to keep the wood shavings from getting in your eyes when you drive the screws into the tops.